getporter/helm2-mixin/README.md

       key: SECRET_KEY
 ```

-The mixin supports extracting resource metadata from Kuberentes as outputs.
+The mixin also supports extracting resource metadata from Kubernetes as outputs.

 ```yaml
 outputs: